Optimal Design under Interference, Homophily, and Robustness Trade-offs: Acknowledgements

 \section{Acknowledgements}

-We thank Thomas Rothvoss for insightful discussions and for pointing us to \citet{raghavendra2012approximating}, Arun Chandrasekhar for pointing us to the village network dataset, and Davide Viviano for sharing the causal clustering code for verification purposes.
+We thank Thomas Rothvoss for insightful discussions and for pointing us to \citet{raghavendra2012approximating}, Arun Chandrasekhar for pointing us to the village network dataset, Davide Viviano for sharing the causal clustering code for verification purposes, and Seth Temple for helpful feedback on an earlier draft.